-Conveniently located to serve Houston
+Conveniently located to serve Houston, Texas and surrounding areas.

 Chin augmentation or mentoplasty, is a surgical procedure to reshape and add fullness to the chin.
 This can be done either by enhancement with an implant, or by repositioning the bone structure.
 Chin implant can be a life changing procedure for people because it affects their social life, and helps them gain confidence in their appearance.

 Chin implants can increase the size of the chin, proportion and shape of a chin that is small or lacks proportion to the rest of the face.
 It can help add structure to a small chin, and help make it a more distinct feature.
 It can increase a patient’s confidence in that it will improve facial balance.